kdeldycke/e107-importer/readme.txt

 = 1.3 =
 * Redirect imported images to attachments.
 * Purge invalid mapping entries on import.
+* Replace old e107 URLs in content by new WordPress permalinks.

 = 1.2 =
 * Upgrade e107 code to match latest 0.7.25-rc1.